kaoaaron/AsianAPI/readme.md

 ## Query Parameters

-The following query parameters are accepted:
+The following query parameters are accepted for the *people* endpoint:

 - `limit`
 - `name`